 Amazing how each new place brings a new adventure.
-Just when I thought maybe things might soon get boring, I stumble onto a new way to ‘get high’.
-I’m not talking about smokin’ grass!
-This time I’ve landed in an intentional community that’s serious about creating a better, Vegan world.
+Just when I thought maybe things might soon get boring, this time I’ve landed in an intentional community that’s serious about creating a better, Vegan world.

-These vegan hippies (no offense, I use this as a term of endearment) have been at it for over 40 years, when Gentle World was conceived.
-Some of their names are Sun, Light, Angel, Sky, Doe, Magic, Flowers, Golden, Soul, Kisses (the dog), and Beautiful.
+These vegans have been at it for over 40 years, when Gentle World was conceived.
+Some of their names are Sun, Light, Angel, Sky, Magic, Flowers, Golden, Soul, and Kisses (the dog.)
 They’ve manifested what change they want to see in themselves, and created this sanctuary of sorts to manifest it all around them, and to get others high too!

 The resulting mess in my mind is the result of seeing things ever so clearly.
 Here it goes: